-- Producers and resellers should reflect critically on the value that they extract from the value chain, and on the ways in which they can contribute to a fair distribution of this value to all actors in the chain.
-Furthermore, they should reflect on the equitability of the whole value chain in relation to its broader economic context and seek to contribute to the elimination of unfair economic inequalities through donations or other investments in projects that increase the level of local and/or global economic justice.
+1. Producers and resellers should apply no more and no less than a responsible margin to their products, one that neither exploits imbalances in the global economy nor unfairly undermines through price dumping the ability of other producers and resellers to earn a living from their activities.
+Producers and resellers should thus reflect critically on the value that they extract from the value chain, and then seek to ensure a fair distribution of this value to all actors.
+Furthermore, they should reflect on the equitability of the whole chain in relation to its broader socio-economic context and contribute to the elimination of unfair social inequalities through donations or other investments in projects that increase the level of local and/or global social justice.

-- Producers and resellers should seek to work as far as possible with partners committed to the principle of equitability, and they should promote the development and implementation of equitability standards throughout the industry.
+4. Producers and resellers should seek to work as far as possible with partners committed to the principle of equitability, and they should promote the development and implementation of equitability standards throughout the industry.

-Our commitment to equitability
+Our equitability commitment

 Like most organizations in the wine industry, we are only at the beginning of our equitability journey.
 However, we can set out our initial goals and the specific measures that we are taking with regard to the seven principles described above: